entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles *et al*.
 (2015), Character 8; Choo *et al*.
 (2017), Character 257; King *et al*.
 (2017), Character 5; Castiello (2018), Character 5; Zhu Y. *et al*.
 (2022), Character 19; Brazeau *et al*.
 (2023), Character 5.

-> - The coding of *Eosteus* is 0, judging from the lack of pores or pore-like texture on the dermal skeleton.
+> - The coding of *Eosteus* is 0, judging from lack of pores or pore-like texture on the surface of the dermal skeleton.

 20. Resorption and redeposition of odontodes of dermal plates: (0) lacking or partially developed; (1) developed.